UniMath/agda-unimath/src/univalent-combinatorics/subfinite-indexing.lagda.md

       ( subfinite-indexing-subtype (fiber-emb-Prop e) f)
 ```

-### A type is subfinitely indexed if and only if it is a subtype of a finitely indexed type
+### A type has a subfinite indexing if and only if it is a subtype of a type with a finite indexing

 **Proof.** Given a subfinite indexing on `X`, we may form the
 [pushout](synthetic-homotopy-theory.pushouts.md)